Pros and cons of a paper shredder

-- Information protection – Shredding documents is important for businesses and for consumers.
-A shredder helps your business to protect sensitive and confidential information, such as client records, receipts, personal information, staff files, credit cards, identification cards or financial data such as bank card information.
+- Information protection – Shredding documents is important for businesses and consumers.
+A shredder helps your business protect sensitive and confidential information, such as client records, receipts, personal information, staff files, credit cards, identification cards, or financial data such as bank card information.
 With a paper shredder, you lower the risk of data theft and identity theft.

 - Waste management – Reduce the volume of paper waste by shredding paper documents into small particles.
-Paper waste can be quite voluminous, this results in more regular waste hauling of paper at home or at work.
-A paper shredder reduces the volume of paper documents significantly, especially when you use micro-cut shredder.
-The confetti pieces require less space inside a waste container, this means the container gets full less frequent.
+Paper waste can be quite voluminous, resulting in more regular waste hauling of paper at home or work.
+A paper shredder reduces the volume of paper documents significantly, especially when you use a micro-cut shredder.
+The confetti pieces require less space inside a waste container, which means the container gets full less frequently.

-- More than just paper – Depending on the type of shredder you can also shred CDs, DVDs and credit cards to destroy digital data.
-Make sure the paper shredder is able to destroy these other types of materials.
-But it is really recommended to get a paper shredder that can also shred other confidential items as well.
+- More than just paper – Depending on the type of shredder, you can also shred CDs, DVDs, and credit cards to destroy digital data.
+Make sure the paper shredder can destroy these other types of materials.
+But it is recommended to get a paper shredder that can also shred other confidential items.

-- Compliant with privacy laws – Everywhere in the world there are active privacy laws to protect the data of individuals and shredding paper helps you to keep in compliance with the law.
-Therefore it is required to destroy documents with personal information before recycling it.
-A cross-cut or micro-cut shredder is a tool you can use to safely destroy and dispose of confidential documents.
+- Compliant with privacy laws – Everywhere in the world, there are active privacy laws to protect individuals’ data, and shredding paper helps you keep in compliance with the law.
+Therefore it is required to destroy documents with personal information before recycling them.
+A cross-cut or micro-cut shredder is a tool you can use to destroy and dispose of confidential documents safely.

 - Fun to shred – Maybe it is just us, but we think it is quite fun to shred documents.
-Especially when you have a powerful shredder that can munch through large packs of documents.
-It can be quite impressive to see how the shredder turns your confidential documents in a heap of super small paper particles.
+Especially when you have a powerful shredder that can munch through large packs of documents, it can be quite impressive to see how the shredder turns your confidential documents into a heap of super small paper particles.
 Okay, back to work!

 Cons of paper shredders

-- It costs money – You can buy a shredder for under $50, but is this a shredder you can really rely on?
-For most people or businesses it is recommended to invest in a shredder that is durable, fast and can shred documents into tiny shreds.
+- It costs money – You can buy a shredder for under $50, but is this a shredder you can rely on?
+It is recommended for most people or businesses to invest in a durable, fast shredder and can shred documents into tiny shreds.
 And these shredders can be quite expensive, especially for professional use.
 Besides the purchasing of a shredder, a shredder also needs regular maintenance.
-Think about lubricating the cutting blades, buying disposable shredder bags and repair a possible defect.
+Think about lubricating the cutting blades, buying disposable shredder bags, and repair a possible defect.
 Read more here about shredder maintenance.

 - Confusion in what to buy – It can be confusing for people what type of shredder they should buy?
 Most people want an affordable shredder device and tend to buy cheaper strip-cut shredders.
-The downside of a strip-cut shredder is that this type of shredder is not able to shred confidential documents into unreadable shreds.
-Invest in a paper shredder that makes small cross-cut or micro-cut shreds rather than long strips.
-Because paper strips are fairly easy to read, especially when you shred documents that are printed in landscape mode.
+The downside of a strip-cut shredder is that this type of shredder cannot shred confidential documents into unreadable shreds.
+Invest in a paper shredder that makes small cross-cut or micro-cut shreds rather than long strips because paper strips are relatively easy to read, especially when you shred documents that are printed in landscape mode.

 - Safety risk – A paper shredder is a machine and not a toy because it contains a set of rotating, sharp cutting blades.
 Therefore it is important to operate the shredder with caution at all times.
 It is recommended to buy a shredder that comes with safety features to ensure safe operation for you and your colleagues.

 - Run-time might be short – Paper shredders can only shred documents at a certain pace.
-It depends on the type of shredder how fast it can shred documents, the speed is determined by the number of sheets you can shred at once, speed of the motor and the run time before the shredder needs to cool down.
+It depends on the type of shredder how fast it can shred documents.
+The speed is determined by the number of sheets you can shred at once, the motor’s speed, and the run time before the shredder needs to cool down.

 - Paper jams – Paper shredders are notorious for paper jams, but the more expensive models have special features to prevent this from happening.
-To prevent a paper jam, never insert more documents at one go then is recommended by the manufacturer.
-If a paper jam occurs most shredders have a reverse button to get rid of the jam.
-Other, more expensive, shredders come with jam-proof technology.
+To prevent a paper jam, never insert more documents at one go than is recommended by the manufacturer.
+If a paper jam occurs, most shredders have a reverse button to get rid of the jam.
+Other, more expensive shredders come with jam-proof technology.
 These shredders have strong motors that are strong enough to give a bit of extra power when you’ve jammed up your shredder.
 Read more about how to solve a paper jam.

 - Not for large volumes – Most shredders are meant to shred a few documents at a time.
-For larger volumes, you can use an auto-feed shredder which can shred around 100-500 sheets of papers in one session.
+You can use an auto-feed shredder for larger volumes, which can shred around 100-500 sheets of paper in one session.
 If you want to shred large amounts of documents, for instance, because of your annual archive cleanout, then a paper shredder might not be the right solution.
 We recommend hiring a professional and certified data destruction company to do the paper destruction for you.
 Or you can rent an industrial shredder to shred large amounts of confidential documents.

 By Recycling.com/ 27 August 2020